Get in touch

 • How much do you charge?
 Can you do my event for free?
 I do limited amounts of free events, as there is a substantial investment of my time involved for me to prepare.
 I will typically do these as a way for my students to have a chance to perform.
 For professional entertainment, please email me with details so I can give you an appropriate quote.

 • Do you do “hen’s nights?”
 How about “stag parties?”
-I am happy to do women-only private events or rainbow community gatherings, but not men-only events, as the tone of the latter tends to be sexually themed entertainment.
+I am happy to do women-only private events or rainbow community gatherings, but not men-only events, as the tone of the latter tends to be outside the bounds of family-friendly entertainment.
 Not my thing, sorry :-)

 • When are you available?
 I’m a mum who values her family time, so please don’t take it amiss if I don’t have time on the evening or weekend you want!
 I am more than happy to consider your event, but I’m mainly a teacher and caregiver to my family.